ahmadmo/fast-data-examples/README.md

 *Data, in today’s business and technology world, is indispensable.
 The field of Big Data and Big Data Analytics is growing day by day.
 Most software developers think it's tough to learn big data and tend to be scared of it.
 Learning big data CAN be easy and enjoyable if you learn it by examples, but, of course, it is so difficult to master it :D*

-Here, we aim to learn and possibly master Big/Fast Data by some RealWorld examples provided by the community.
+Here, we aim to learn and possibly master Big/Fast Data by some RealWorld examples provided by the open source community.

 ## Why Fast Data?
 > ### Introduction